khaledalmaarii/HackTricks-wiki/windows-hardening/windows-local-privilege-escalation/dpapi-extracting-passwords.md

 # From mimikatz
 mimikatz vault::list
 ```

-## Credential Files
+## qaw'wI' yIghuS

-The **credentials files protected** could be located in:
+**qaw'wI' yIghuS** credentials files **qaw'wI' yIghuS** could be located in:
 ```
 dir /a:h C:\Users\username\AppData\Local\Microsoft\Credentials\
 dir /a:h C:\Users\username\AppData\Roaming\Microsoft\Credentials\
 Get-ChildItem -Hidden C:\Users\username\AppData\Local\Microsoft\Credentials\
 Get-ChildItem -Hidden C:\Users\username\AppData\Roaming\Microsoft\Credentials\
 ```
+# dpapi::cred

-Get credentials info using mimikatz `dpapi::cred`, in the response you can find interesting info such as the encrypted data and the guidMasterKey.
+`dpapi::cred` is a command in Mimikatz that allows you to extract credentials information from the Data Protection API (DPAPI) on Windows systems.
+When executed, this command provides valuable information such as the encrypted data and the `guidMasterKey`.

+To use this command, follow these steps:

+1. Launch Mimikatz with administrative privileges.
+2. Execute the `dpapi::cred` command.

+The response will contain the following information:

+- `Domain`: The domain associated with the credentials.
+- `User`: The username associated with the credentials.
+- `Password`: The encrypted password.
+- `Sid`: The Security Identifier (SID) of the user.
+- `MasterKey`: The `guidMasterKey` associated with the credentials.

+By extracting this information, you can gain insights into the encrypted passwords and the corresponding master keys, which can be useful for further analysis and privilege escalation techniques.
 ```bash
 mimikatz dpapi::cred /in:C:\Users\<username>\AppData\Local\Microsoft\Credentials\28350839752B38B238E5D56FDD7891A7